ToniRib/binary-search-tree/README.md

 ### Test Suite

-The Node and Tree classes each have a corresponding testing file written with [minitest](https://github.com/seattlerb/minitest) which can be run from the terminal using mrspec:
+The Node, Tree, and FileReader classes each have a corresponding testing file written with [minitest](https://github.com/seattlerb/minitest) which can be run from the terminal using mrspec:

 ```
 $ mrspec spec/tree_test.rb